jacobcook1995/EcosystemAssembly/Assembly/README.md

 Various tests of the single population proteome model are performed by singpop_prot.jl.\
 The folder theory is for general theoretical results that are needed for the paper but not the simulation.
 The script 2step.jl investigates the impact on the reaction thermodynamics of making the overall reaction multistep.\
-The folder visualisation contains code for visualising microbial networks, the code in it was orginally written by Dr Jonathan X Zheng.
+The folder visualisation contains code for visualising microbial networks, the code in it was originally written by Dr Jonathan X Zheng.
-This code was adapted from his work in doi.org/10.1109/TVCG.2019.2944619 and doi.org/10.1109/TVCG.2018.2859997.\
+This code was adapted from his work in www.doi.org/10.1109/TVCG.2019.2944619 and www.doi.org/10.1109/TVCG.2018.2859997.\
 At present all images are being plotted into an Output folder.
 All input data is stored in Data.
 Parameter sets are saved to the Paras folder.\